OceanaGold Releases 2025 Sustainability Report

 (All financial figures in United States dollars unless otherwise stated)

-VANCOUVER, BC, April 29, 2026 /CNW/ - OceanaGold Corporation (TSX: OGC) (NYSE: OGC) ("OceanaGold" or the "Company") is pleased to publish its annual Sustainability Report for the year ended December 31, 2025.
+VANCOUVER, BC, April 30, 2026 /PRNewswire/ -- OceanaGold Corporation (TSX: OGC) (NYSE: OGC) ("OceanaGold" or the "Company") is pleased to publish its annual Sustainability Report for the year ended December 31, 2025.
 The report outlines OceanaGold's sustainability performance and progress across safety, health, people and culture, community and social performance, environment, tailings management, and climate.

 Gerard Bond, President and Chief Executive Officer of OceanaGold, said "In 2025 we delivered another year of meaningful progress across our sustainability priorities, while continuing to safely and responsibly deliver gold production.
 Embedding sustainability into how we operate is fundamental to creating and protecting value for all stakeholders.
 Significant improvements in our safety performance, strong community and economic contributions, and progress on decarbonization reflect the focus and commitment of our teams across the business."